Summer Magic Day Camp

 Janny Gédéon, Co-Founder and Design Facilitator

-Kathryn Slocum, Partner and Managing Director
+Kathryn Slocum, Partner and Executive Director

 Kathryn Slocum has more than 25 years of experience as a senior staff member for cultural and educational organizations.
 Formerly the Director of Development for the Architectural League of New York, she has also worked at the Hudson River Museum, MASS MoCA, Cornell’s Herbert F. Johnson Museum of Art and the Art Institute of Chicago.
-In addition, Kathryn serves on the boards of Greater Hudson Heritage Network of Historical Agencies & Museums and Jazz Forum Arts.
-At ArchForKids, Kathryn handles the finances, marketing/website/social media, contracts and general administration of the organization.
+In addition, Kathryn serves on the boards of Greater Hudson Heritage Network of Historical Agencies & Museums (GHHN) and Jazz Forum Arts.
+At ArchForKids, Kathryn handles the finances, marketing/website/social media, contracts and general administration.
 She can also assist with grants for ArchForKids services.
 Reach her at email@example.com

 Zoe McWhirter, Educator